jaydlawrence/coding-test-sports-betting-app/README.md

 The brief showed 4 phone mockup screens that had the same layout as my solution.
 The mocks where box outlines on white background.

+### Functionality

+- Display the fetched Events that have at least one market
+- When a selection is clicked
+  - Make that selection green
+  - Add selection to the BetSlip view
+  - When clicked again, remove and turn white
+- When "delete" is clicked on BetSlip view
+  - remove the selection
+  - make the main view version turn back to white

 ## Comments on implementation